MenlyCSE/map-app-guide/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-You can start by installing <a href="https://code.visualstudio.com/">Visual Studio Code (IDE).</a>
+These are the list of things you need for your local environment.
+You can start by installing <a href="https://code.visualstudio.com/">Visual Studio Code</a>, our most used code editor.

 #### Windows
 <ol>